dudiq/arched-hive/README.md

 This approach aims to separate the flow of data dependencies, making it easy to switch between frontend frameworks or even create a CLI instead.
 The `UI` is designed to call handlers from the interface and subscribe to actions without making direct calls to the server or database.
-Using the `dependency injection` approach in all modules (except for the UI level) allows for comprehensive code testing and a consistent code structure.

 ## Levels

 Top level:

-- Core.
+- `Core`.
 It's entities, value-objects, errors, enums, and etc types
-- UI.
+- `UI`.
 This is just the user interface layer, which **only** handles components and their related functionality.
 It should not contain any business logic.
-- If you need to include some logic, it should be encapsulated within actions.
+If you need to include some logic, it should be encapsulated within actions.
-- Interface.
+- `Interface`.
 This part of the application focuses on managing the logic and control of data structures through UI actions.
-- It serves as the main point of interaction with other modules in the system.
+It serves as the main point of interaction with other modules in the system.
-- Infra.
+- `Infra`.
 This level is responsible for handling external communication with services such as databases, servers, and other modules.
-- It acts as an interface between the module and the outside world.
+It acts as an interface between the module and the outside world.
 Other modules cannot access this level directly, and instead, they use services or actions to access the infrastructure.

 ---